Do a business energy audit

 No

-Consider asking a lighting expert to check that the existing number and type of lights are appropriate for the work areas.
-Alternatively, you may consider hiring a lux meter, a device that measures the amount of light distributed over a particular area.
+A lighting expert can check that the number and type of lights are appropriate for the work areas.
+You could also hire a lux meter - measures the amount of light distributed over an area.

 Is task lighting used where appropriate?
 Yes